 - Mound to give a clear planting area

 - Appropriate spacing (see below)

-- Make slightly bigger hole than the plug plant, add some top soil or compost and then make sure that all the plug is submerged
+- Make slightly bigger hole than the plug plant (a bulb planter is useful for this), add some top soil or compost and then make sure that all the plug is submerged

 - Use of treeguards to give some protection and prevent damage from herbivores